PravasranjanBal/TR1/README.md

 3. S. Yatish, J. Jiarpakdee, P. Thongtanunam, and C. Tantithamthavorn, “Mining software defects: Should we consider affected releases?,” In Proc.
 IEEE/ACM 41st Int.
 Conf.
 Software Engineering (ICSE), May 2019, pp. 654–665.

-# Examples of SDP and CPDP
-The Software Defect Prediction (SDP) model generally predicts future software defects from historical data using the Within Project Defect Prediction (WPDP) scenario.
-In the WPDP scenario, the SDP model is trained and tested on different ratios of a single dataset.
-The SDP model always works well when sufficient training modules/samples are available.
-However, in practice, most software defect datasets are small in size.
-Since the SDP model is generally trained using the WPDP scenario, it is very difficult to train any classifier/ machine learning algorithm using small-size datasets.
-So, Cross Project Defect Prediction (CPDP) is the best choice for training the SDP model.
-In the CPDP scenario, the SDP model is trained and tested using different datasets.
-In other words, we might get a training dataset with a large size for training any classifier in the CPDP scenario.

 # Details of Metrics
 The detailed description of metrics can be found from these studies: